-Many developers start development in their local environment and then go to testing/staging environment when the work is done.
-In many instances, the local environment has minimal resources required for development.
-Most of the developers like to develop a website in a localized environment.
+Many developers start development in their local environment and then go to a staging environment when the work is done.
+In many instances, the local environment has minimal resources required for the development.
+Most of the beginners prefer managed WordPress hosting but developers like to create a website in a localized environment.
 If you are working with WordPress, setting up virtual hosts and free XAMPP/WAMP stack is a straightforward task.

 XAMPP/WAMP stack ensures that when the time comes to take the project live, the database(s) could be moved easily without any hassle.